MrKrishnaAgarwal/Swags-for-Developers/README.md

 ## M

 ---
+- [Microsoft](https://www.microsoft.com/en-us/events) : Microsoft offers free stickers and t-shirts to developers.
+To get the swag, you need to participate in Microsoft events (https://events.microsoft.com/) and complete a few challenges.

 - [Medusa](https://medusajs.com/) : For this year's Hacktoberfest, we are thrilled to be launching our very first Medusa Hackathon with crazy prizes!
 Already, we open up for pre-sign-ups.All submissions will get: Hackathon Tee + Hackathon Hoodie.All pre-sign-ups + Submissions will get: Hackathon Hoodie + Hackathon tee + Water bottle